ren0x/QuickOCR/README.md

 You need to give the script permission to access the screen.
 You can do this by going to `System Preferences > Security & Privacy > Privacy > Accessibility` and adding the script to the list.

 ## Note
-It may be necessary to install tkinter on your system.
+It may be necessary to install `tkinter` on your system.
 For example, on Ubuntu you can do this with `sudo apt install tk`.
+The default language is English.
+If you want to use another language, you can change it in the `main.py` file (`LANG='<your_language>'`).